kopigreenx/adovue/README.md

 * [Twitter Bootstrap] - great UI boilerplate for modern web apps
 * [jQuery] - for bootstrap function
-* [webpack] -Its main purpose is to bundle JavaScript files for usage in a browser And of course Dillinger itself is open source with a [public repository](https://github.com/kopigreenx/adovue) on GitHub.
+* [webpack] -Its main purpose is to bundle JavaScript files for usage in a browser

 ### Client Installation
 Install the dependencies and devDependencies and start the Client.